What is TRADACOMS?

 Introduction

-TRADACOMS uses multi messages instead of relying on a format of single messaging.
+TRADACOMS uses multiple messages instead of relying on a format of single messaging.
 TRADACOMS communication is comprised of 26 messages structured in a hierarchy.
 Each TRADACOMS message, much like EDIFACT, is given a six-letter application reference.
 For example, an invoice message is INVFIL, a payment order is PAYORD, a utility bill is UTLHDR, and so on.

 TRADACOMS has a set definition of segments and elements, which describe the information held within the documents.
 This data can inform the recipient of a variety of different business documents, such as Invoices, Orders, and Delivery Notices.

-TRADCOMS Syntax and usage
+TRADCOMS Syntax and Usage

 The syntax is very similar to EDIFACT, with the following principal differences:

-• STX/END segments used instead of UNB/UNZ
+• STX/END segments were used instead of UNB/UNZ

 • BAT/EOB segments instead of UNG/UNE